 Your software always start in its "Diaoulek" state.
 It has always to load the dictionaries and the lessons which are parts of its data-base.
 It then computes or loads indexes to search the data-base.
 "Furch" uses the same data-base but it does not use the same indexes.
 So you must tell to your software to go in its "Furch" state.
 This is done by the order "!furch".
-If you are in the "Furch" state, you can go back to the "Diaoulek" state by the order "!diaou ".
+If you are in the "Furch" state, you can go back to the "Diaoulek" state by the order "!diaou".
+You can also hide the command line by clicking on the "+" button and then on the "DIAOULEK" button that will show up.
+That will unroll a menu and you will select "FURCH".
+Both methds are equivalent, we will detail only the case with the command line.

 Let us suppose that we are in the "Diaoulek" state.
 In the command line at the top of the left window we write "!furch" and then press the "enter" key.
 On the left window, the software will just write "wait ..." while it is loading or computing its indexes.
-When that is finished, it will write : "We are in the Furch state".
+When that is finished, it will write: "We are in the Furch state".
 At that point, you will be able to use the orders specific to the "Furch" state.
-We have only 5 orders : "!bib ", "!capt ", "!shbib ", "!shcapt ", and "!analy ".
+We have only 5 orders: "!bib ", "!shbib ", "!shcapt ", and "!analy ".